badokun/lightning-metrics/docs/bonus.md

 ## Accessing Grafana inside LAN

-My network configuration didnt allow me to access grafana from inside the work so I had to run another instance on port 3001
+My network configuration didn't allow me to access grafana from inside the work so I had to run another instance on port 3001

 ```bash
 docker run \